syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 You can get the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ToolTipTemplateDemo-1415306479.zip).

-### Conditionally Load Template for Cell ToopTip
+### Conditionally Load Template for Cell ToolTip

 You can customize the template of tooltip conditionally by using the [TreeGridColumn.ToolTipTemplateSelector](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplateSelector.html) property.

-The different tooltip template can be loaded in a same column conditionally based on data by setting `TreeGridColumn.ToolTipTemplateSelector`. `ToolTipTemplateSelector` receives underlying data object as DataContext.You can set [TreeGridColumn.SetCellBoundToolTip](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~SetCellBoundToolTip.html) as `true` to change the DataContext of tooltip template where it sets the DataContext as DataContextHelper.
-DataContextHelper has below properties to re-use the same template for all columns.
+The different tooltip template can be loaded in a same column conditionally based on data by setting `TreeGridColumn.ToolTipTemplateSelector`. `ToolTipTemplateSelector` receives underlying data object as DataContext.You can set [TreeGridColumn.SetCellBoundToolTip](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~SetCellBoundToolTip.html) as `true` to change the DataContext of tooltip template where it sets the DataContext as [TreeGridDataContextHelper](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.Cells.TreeGridDataContextHelper.html). `TreeGridDataContextHelper` has below properties to re-use the same template for all columns.
  <ul>
  <li><b>Record: </b> Gets the record of hovered cell in the SfTreeGrid.  </li>
  <li><b>Value:  </b> Gets the underlying value of hovered cell. </li>